Iris missouriensis: Description

 Iris missouriensis is an erect herbaceous rhizomatous perennial, 20 to 40 cm high, with leafless unbranched scapes (flowering stems) and linear basal leaves, 5 to 10 mm wide, similar in height to the scapes.
 The inflorescence usually consists of one or two flowers, exceptionally three or four.
 Each flower has three light to dark blue, spreading or reflexed sepals lined with purple and three smaller upright blue petals.
 They produce a large fruit capsule.

 The plant populations often spread outwards from the older plants, leaving a dead opening in the center of a growing ring.

 Uses

 Some Native American tribes made cordage from the plant's stems and leaves.
 Some Plateau Indian tribes used the roots to treat toothache.

 The Navajo used a decoction of the plant as an emetic.
-Plains Indians are said to have extracted the toxin irisin from the plant to use as arrow poison.
+Plains Indians are said to have extracted the toxin irisin (also known as iridin and irisine) from the plant to use as arrow poison.
 The Zuni apply a poultice of chewed root to increase the strength of newborns and infants.

 This iris is listed as a weed in some areas, particularly in agricultural California.
 It is bitter and distasteful to livestock and heavy growths of the plant are a nuisance in pasture land.
 Heavy grazing in an area promotes the growth of this hardy iris.

 The plant is widely cultivated in temperate regions.